shihabskytar/IDM-Activation-Script/README.md

 ## Troubleshooting:
 - Properly uninstall any previous activator.
-- Uninstall IDM from control panel.
+- Uninstall IDM from the control panel.
 - Download and install the latest original IDM setup.
 - Temporarily disable Windows firewall using the script option.
 - Suspend Antivirus real-time protection temporarily.